 Best Christmas markets in the rest of Europe

 Wherever you point the compass, there are always great Christmas markets in Europe that you can visit.
 In Luxembourg, a favored choice is the main Luxembourgish Christmas market in the capital’s Place d’Armes.
-Over to the east is Moscow’s Journey into Christmas fair, where the area surrounding the breathtaking Red Palace transforms into 38 special zones featuring products, treats, and holiday activities from different countries all over the world.
+Over to the east is Moscow’s Journey into Christmas fair, where the area surrounding the breathtaking Red Palace transforms into 38 special zones including products, treats, and holiday activities from different countries all over the world.
 The extravagant winter displays definitely makes Moscow one of the best European cities at Christmas.